That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 Ed Sheeran has a ketchup bottle tattooed on his arm.

 After a Muslim astronaut had trouble figuring out how to fast for Ramadan in space, a booklet was written to explain how to observe Ramadan while in orbit.

 Manatees can get frostbite in water below 68 degrees Fahrenheit (20°C).
 Their fat is not designed to insulate them from the cold.

-There is a town in India called Santa Claus.
+There is a town in Indiana called Santa Claus.

 “Darth Vader” is derived from Old Dutch, meaning “Dark Father.”

 In the original Psycho movie, the blood in the famous shower scene was actually chocolate syrup.

 There are more storms on Mars when the planet is closer to the sun.

 False eyelashes were invented in 1916 when a producer wanted to enhance an actress’s eyes in a movie.
 The lashes were made of human hair.